Line SelectionLine Selection

 Then a couple of companies changed the way all fishermen looked at line and the options we had for selection and balanced line for our particular fishing styles.
 The really major breakthrough came from DuPont who developed the Stren product and hot on the heels were the Berkley products.

 The Stren folks have always spoken of line properties.
 These are just as important for us to understand when we choose our line today as when I first heard them introduced in the late 60's.
 These include: high knot strength, high abrasion strength, high shock strength, high tensile strength, proper limpness, controlled stretch, and desired range of visibility.
 One of their earlier arguments was that the original, and familiar, Stren offered the best blend of the desired properties.
 Even today both major companies offer a product that is billed as having the best all-round meshing of the desirable traits.
-In the case of Stren, it is the original formula and in Berkley's case this year it appears to be their tournament strength.

 Now, having said that, I must point out that each company offers an array of variations that provide products that emphasize one of several of the seven properties at the detriment of some of the other desired features.
 The fisherman really has to be up on what he or she is buying or may pay for a premium line that has great castability and poor abrasion resistance.
 It isn't as simple as buying a premium brand line and being assured that you are getting the best product for your needs, unless you are sure as to what features you want to emphasize.